Time (magazine): 20th century

 After Time began publishing weekly in March 1923, Roy Larsen increased its circulation by using U.S. radio and movie theaters worldwide.
 It often promoted both Time magazine and U.S. political and corporate interests.
-According to The March of Time, as early as 1924, Larsen had brought Time into the infant radio business by broadcasting a 15-minute sustaining quiz show entitled Pop Question which survived until 1925.
-Then in 1928, Larsen "undertook the weekly broadcast of a 10-minute programme series of brief news summaries, drawn from current issues of Time magazine ... which was originally broadcast over 33 stations throughout the United States".
+According to The March of Time, in 1924 Larsen brought Time into the infant radio business by broadcasting a 15-minute quiz show called Pop Question, which survived until 1925.
+In 1928, Larsen "undertook the weekly broadcast of a 10-minute programme series of brief news summaries, drawn from current issues of Time magazine ... which was originally broadcast over 33 stations throughout the United States".

-Larsen next arranged for the 30-minute radio program The March of Time to be broadcast over CBS beginning on March 6, 1931.
-Each week, the program presented a dramatization of the week's news for its listeners; thus Time magazine itself was brought "to the attention of millions previously unaware of its existence", according to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941, leading to increased circulation during the 1930s.
-Between 1931 and 1937, Larsen's The March of Time radio program was broadcast over CBS radio, and between 1937 and 1945, it was broadcast over NBC radio – except between 1939 and 1941, when it was not aired.
+In March 1931, Larsen introduced a 30-minute radio program, The March of Time, to be broadcast over CBS.
+Each week, the program presented a dramatization of the week's news for its listeners.
+Thus Time magazine was brought "to the attention of millions previously unaware of its existence", according to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941, leading to increased circulation during the 1930s.
+Between 1931 and 1937, Larsen's The March of Time radio program was broadcast over CBS radio.
+Between 1937 and 1945, it was broadcast over NBC radio – except between 1939 and 1941, when it was not aired.
 People magazine was based on Times "People" page.